vx68k/libvm68k/sphinx/vm68kapi.rst

    This type is trivial and standard-layout.

-.. cpp:function:: static constexpr std::size_t word::size() noexcept
+   .. cpp:function:: static constexpr std::size_t size() noexcept

       Returns the size of a :cpp:class:`word` value on the architecture, which is always 2.

-.. cpp:function:: word::word() noexcept
+   .. cpp:function:: word() = default

       Constructs a :cpp:class:`word` object with its default value.

       This constructor is explicitly defaulted.

-.. cpp:function:: constexpr word::word(std::uint16_t value) noexcept
+   .. cpp:function:: constexpr word(std::uint16_t value) noexcept

       Constructs a :cpp:class:`word` object with an initial value.

 .. cpp:function:: bool operator ==(word x, word y) noexcept
 .. cpp:function:: bool operator !=(word x, word y) noexcept